Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

 3. Python 3.12.6: For running benchmark and test scripts.
 4. MongoDB CLI Tools: To interact with MongoDB from the command line.
 5. OpenStack CLI: To use Chameleon Cloud for provisioning resources.
-6. Ansible: To automate provisioning and configuration of Chameleon Cloud.
 6. American Fuzzy Lop (AFL): For fuzz testing.

 ## VM Distribution and Roles